Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Warforged Colossus.md

     \ take the same amount of damage if they are in the cylinder (no save)."
   "name": "Stomp"
 - "desc": "The colossus fires a beam of light in a 150-foot line that is 10 feet wide.\
-    \ Each creature in the line must make a DC 26 Dexterity saving throw, taking dice:\
+    \ Each creature in the line must make a DC 26 Dexterity saving throw, taking dice:11d10|text(60)\
-    \ 11d10|avg (11d10) radiant damage on a failed save, or half as much damage\
+    \ (11d10) radiant damage on a failed save, or half as much damage on a successful\
-    \ on a successful one.
-A creature reduced to 0 hit points by this beam is disintegrated,\
+    \ one.
+A creature reduced to 0 hit points by this beam is disintegrated, leaving\
-    \ leaving behind anything it was wearing or carrying."
+    \ behind anything it was wearing or carrying."
   "name": "Incinerating Beam (Recharge 5-6)"
 "source":
 - "ERLW"